Overcoming a Fear of Falling

 A seniors’ home-based exercise plan to help prevent falls, maintain independence, and stay in your own home longer.

-Details a 10-week plan for improving stability.
+Details a 10-week plan for improving stability and banishing fear of falling.

 The workout presented in this handbook will guide you to improved balance through simple, easy to follow exercises.